AShiningRay/CGFinal-A_Calm_Neighborhood/README.md

 # So, how does one compile such a project?

-Since this is the windows branch, a lot of dependencies are already in the repository, including the dlls for less hassle... and also because i'm using linux as my main OS after i decided to put this project here, so it would take a long time to redo everything on windows.
+Since this is the windows branch, a lot of dependencies are already in the repository, including the dlls for less hassle... and also because i'm using linux as my main OS long before i decided to put this project here, so it would take a long time to redo everything on windows and check for incompatibilities.

-Basically, you will need the following extra dependencies:
+Basically, you will need the following extra dependencies to compile it:

 * Code::Blocks IDE, since it's the one i used to set up the project.
 * ...and i think that's it really